Onshore Wind Bill [HL]

 Groups Affected

-- Local Planning Authorities: Will experience changes in their responsibilities and procedures for processing onshore wind applications.
+- Local Planning Authorities: Will have revised guidance affecting their decision-making on onshore wind applications.

-- Renewable Energy Developers: May see a more streamlined planning process, potentially leading to faster project approvals and increased investment.
+- Renewable Energy Companies: May experience a simplified planning process, potentially leading to increased investment and project development.

 Powered by nyModel